TomasHubelbauer/selfie/readme.md

 ### Test this out on iOS Safari and add a mobile breakpoint for the guides

 Maybe the breakpoint will not be needed depending on readability.

+### Add crop rectangle values as options to the `selfie` call and open in a tab

+When `selfie(x, y, w, h)` is called, capture the screenshot and then use the `canvas` drawing context to crop it to the provided area. `selfie(x, y)` can also be called, implying `w` of width minus `x` and `h` of height - `y`.
+The screenshot should also open in a new tab so that the page doesn't have to be refreshed in between adjustments of the coordinates (losing state).